From Rebel to Samurai – the epic career of the Confederate ironclad Stonewall – Part 2

 Portuguese battery at the Belem fort at Lisbon firing warning shots to restrain the USS Niagara before the situation was defused

 Time was running out for the Confederacy however.
-On 9th April Lee surrendered the Army of Northern Virginia to Grant and on 2th April the only other major Confederate force was surrendered by Johnson to Sherman.
+On 9th April Lee surrendered the Army of Northern Virginia to Grant and on 26th April the only other major Confederate force was surrendered by Johnson to Sherman.
+(Kirby-Smith’s smaller forces did not surrender until 2nd June).
 By the time that Captain Page and the CSS Stonewall put in at Nassau, in the British possession of the Bahamas, on 6th May, the epic conflict had ended.
 The ironclad and her crew were now orphans.

 Captain Page decided to take his ship to Havana, in Cuba, then still a Spanish possession.
 He handed her over to the government authorities there against a payment of $16,000 and paid off her crew.
 The Spanish in turn handed the Stonewall to the United States in return for a similar payment.
 A direct payment from the Union government to purchase a Confederate asset was thus avoided.